gabischool/Sprint-Project---Applied-Javascript/README.md

 ## Stretch Problems

 Your stretch project is to write the functionality of a `Carousel` component.
-This is an advanced challenge, so you are not expected to be able to complete it.
+This is an advanced Project, so you are not expected to be able to complete it.
 If you begin and don't finish, you should still submit with what you have.
 This is going to be a bit different because you are going to need to create some advanced functionality for the carousel.
 There is no need to request data for this exercise.

 * [ ] Complete the carousel functionality in `Carousel.js`